rajdyp/study-decks/docs/python/fundamentals/python_exercises.md

 - Remove element at index 2
 - Remove the last element
 - Add list `fruits = ["apple", "banana", "cherry", "kiwi"]` to names
-- From list `fruits = ["apple", "banana", "cherry", "kiwi"]`, print all fruits that has `a` in its name using list comprehension
+- From `fruits = ["apple", "banana", "cherry", "kiwi"]`, print all fruits that has `a` in its name using list comprehension
 - Reverse the order of list `fruits = ["apple", "banana", "cherry", "kiwi"]`
 - Sort list numerically `num = [100, 50, 65, 82, 23]`
 - Sort above list in descending order